Jaska8/HBatch/README.md

 # HBatch
 Usage: ./HBatch.sh or bash HBatch.sh

 Script will ask for input and output folder.
-Do not end the path with forward slash as this is part of the script.

 All encoding settings can be found here https://handbrake.fr/docs/en/latest/cli/cli-guide.html you do not need to set -i or -o as this is done by the script